Supermagnum/Compensated-balun/README.md

 4. **Loop height and environment** will significantly affect actual SWR values.

 5. The **67.6m circumference** represents an optimal compromise for multiband FT8 operation.

+# without a ladder line,-
+Then it needs to be 83.9 meters long and  the 4:1 balun directly connected to the loop.
+The ladder line just makes it easy to get it a bit away from a house.
+Computers, phone chargers etc do make a bit of noise..
+And no RF exposure if you want to run 1KW!

 # Ladder Line Effects on Multiband Loop Antenna Performance